 But should you consolidate your debts?
 What are the pros and the cons?

-- Lenders often offer a consolidation loan on the proviso that it is secured against a property.
-This increases the chance that they will lend to you as it limits their risk.
-However, this would mean that your house is at risk if you are unable to maintain the payments on the loan.
+Lenders often offer a consolidation loan on the proviso that it’s secured against a property.
+This increases the chance that you’ll be successful in getting a consolidation loan because it limits the lender’s risk.

-This can mean that access to further credit is limited.
+This can mean that access to further credit is limited – or only available at very expensive rates.
 This MoneySavingExpert.com article gives more information on how a credit file works and how to improve it.

 In some instances, a consolidation loan can be a viable option.
 If you are thinking about taking one out, you should consider your situation first.

-- Put together an effective and realistic budget.
+Put together an effective and realistic budget.
 Don’t forget to put aside for costs that aren’t monthly, such as your car MOT or visits to the dentist.
-Use an online budget planner to help you.

-- Don’t over-commit and borrow more than you can afford.
+Don’t over-commit and borrow more than you can afford.
 Use your budget to help you work out how much surplus money you have.

-- Is there an option of a 0% balance transfer instead?
+Is there an option of a 0% balance transfer instead?
 If it’s the interest that’s unmanageable, switching to a credit card with no interest could be a better option (but remember to cut up and close the account on the old card).

-- Consider your options with your local Credit Union.
+Consider your options with your local Credit Union.
 They aren’t just for savings; they can sometimes provide low interest rates on loans too.